peplau/MVPinny-Chrome-Extension/README.md

 ## Description
   - Module Purpose: <br/>
     - This tool serves as a chat assistant specifically designed for content editors working with Sitecore.
 Its primary purpose is to facilitate a comprehensive understanding of Sitecore features on the fly.
-Users can inquire about any aspect of the tool, and it is seamlessly connected to MVPinny, an AI model specialized in Sitecore, skillfully developed by the Go Horse Team.
+Users can inquire about any aspect of the tool, and it is  connected to MVPinny, an AI model specialized in Sitecore, skillfully developed by the Go Horse Team.

   - How it works<br/>
-    - This Chrome extension assists content editors by seamlessly integrating Sitecore with the MVPinny AI.
+    - This Chrome extension assists content editors by integrating Sitecore with the MVPinny AI.
 It aids content authors by directly delivering answers to their questions.

 ## Video link